-Additionally, you should tell us if you have had a determination made against you by one of the predecessor bodies to those above (for example the General Social Care Council or Royal Pharmaceutical Society of Great Britain).
+Additionally, you should tell us if you have had a determination made against you by one of the predecessor bodies to those above (for example, the General Social Care Council or Royal Pharmaceutical Society of Great Britain).

-If you (or any of the directors) are or have ever been registered with a regulatory body and have received a sanction relating to your fitness to carry on business (or practise), or your fitness to carry on business (or practise) was found to be impaired, you must tell us about this.
+If you are, or have ever been registered with a regulatory body, and have received a sanction relating to your fitness to practise, or your fitness to practise was found to be impaired, you must tell us about this.
 Additionally, if you have been subject to a sanction by an NHS primary care organisation (for example, a Primary Care Trust or Local Health Board), either as an employee or service provider, you must inform us of this.
-Also, if you, or any of your directors, have received a determination relating to your fitness to carry on business (or practise) from a regulatory body outside the UK, you must tell us about this.
+Also, if you have received a determination relating to your fitness to practise from a regulatory body outside the UK, you must tell us about this.

 When making a declaration in relation to a determination by a regulatory body, please provide as much information as possible, including the outcome or sanction imposed and the circumstances leading to the determination.
 Providing us with as much information as early as possible will help to prevent us having to ask you for more information, which will slow down the progress of your application.
-If you do not inform us of these matters, and they come to our attention later, we may decide to refer you to the GOC's Fitness to Practise team; they will then consider whether we need to further investigate and take action that might affect your continuing registration.
+If you do not inform us of these matters, and they come to our attention later, we may decide to refer you to the GOC's Fitness to Practise team; they will then consider whether we need to further investigate, and take action that might affect your continuing registration.